netdata/netdata/docs/getting-started.md

 ## Change how long Netdata stores metrics

-By default, Netdata stores 1 hour of historical metrics and uses about 25MB of RAM.

-If that's not enough for you, Netdata is quite adaptable to long-term storage of your system's metrics.

-There are two quick ways to increase the depth of historical metrics: increase the `history` value for the round-robin that's enabled by default, or switch to the database engine.

-We have a tutorial that walks you through both options: [**Changing how long Netdata stores metrics**](../docs/tutorials/longer-metrics-storage.md).
+By default, Netdata uses a database engine uses RAM to store recent metrics.
+For long-term metrics storage, the database engine uses a "spill to disk" feature that also takes advantage of available disk space and keeps RAM usage low.

+The database engine allows you to store a much larger dataset than your system's available RAM.

+If you're not sure whether you're using the database engine, or want to tweak the default settings to store even more historical metrics, check out our tutorial: [**Changing how long Netdata stores metrics**](../docs/tutorials/longer-metrics-storage.md).

 **What's next?**: